Use our Accessibility Toolbar to customise your experience on The LEVEL Centre Website

 What we are looking for:

-- The project is currently seeking to hear from any Global Majority* artists or creatives who also consider themselves disabled/chronically ill*, and who have a rurally based practice/connection.
+- The project is currently seeking to hear from any Global Majority* artists who also consider themselves disabled/chronically ill*, and who have a rurally based practice/connection.

 - We want to connect with artists, learn about their practices and gain a deeper understanding of how they cope/survive/thrive in rural settings.